ritzau/advent-of-code/src/AoC16/s16e01-haskell/README.md

 # AoC 2016 Day 1: No Time for a Taxicab (Haskell)

-Solution using Haskell with Bazel genrule build.
+Solution using Haskell with custom Bazel build rules.

 ## Building and Running